 As the District strives to provide quality services to the students with special needs, teachers and administrators continue to view parent participation as a critical element in creating productive educational environments.
-Consistent with this mindset, the Division of Special Education expands its services to enhance communication among families, teachers, and the community, via the Parent Mentor Program.
+Consistent with this mindset, the Department of Special Education and Intervention Services expands its services to enhance communication among families, teachers, and the community, via the Parent Mentor Program.
 Parent Mentors assist parents in understanding their rights, and the services available through the Division of Special Education.

 - Serve as advocates for parents of special needs children.

 - Assist parents in preparing to be significant contributors at Individualized Education Program (IEP) Conferences.

 - Participate in IEP Conferences, upon request.

 - Describe and explain rules and policies of the Cleveland Metropolitan School District as they relate to Special Education.